sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 This command will initiate unpinning of files in ``mysulrs`` list.
 If your surls filelist is too long it is better to redirect the output of this command in a file.

-.. warning:: At the moment neither the ``srm-bring-online`` nor the python ``gfal`` scripts can effectively release a file if there are multiple pin requests.
+.. warning:: At the moment neither the ``srm-bring-online`` nor the python ``gfal release.py`` scripts can effectively release a file if there are multiple pin requests.
 Please use ``srm-release-files`` if you want to release all the pins set to a file.